microsoft/api-guidelines/graph/Modelling with Subtypes Pattern.md

--   Client libraries for strongly typed language might ignore some of the values in the @odata.type property without further configuration and need to be configured to be able to pick the right (client) type to deserialize into.
+-   Client libraries for strongly typed language might ignore some of the values in the @odata.type property without further configuration and need to be updated to be able to pick the right (client) type to deserialize into.

 In addition, you can follow some of the mitigation techniques such as:

--   Think about roll-out sequence
+-   Think about gradual roll-out sequence

     -   Consider that Microsoft Graph does not return objects from a workload that has a type that is not configured in current metadata.
 To avoid